How Often Can You Harvest Timber?

 Finally, economics is a major factor in how often wood can be harvested.
 The first impact of economics is the minimum merchantability of the wood.
 If the wood is too small and cannot be used for any products, than the wood cannot be harvested.
 However, even if the wood is big enough to harvest, it still may not be a wise idea to harvest.
 That is because the wood at its smallest, minimally merchantable state is usually not its most valuable.
 The table below shows the relationship between tree size and value.
 Once wood reaches certain size thresholds, it becomes more valuable on average.

 Thus, while trees of pulpwood size can technically be harvested, it is usually much wiser to grow them at least to sawtimber size.
 For this reason, rotation age is largely an economic decision.
+Market conditions, stumpage prices, logging costs, and end-use products all influence the optimal timing for harvest.
+During periods of high timber prices, it may make economic sense to harvest sooner, while low prices might justify delaying harvest to capture additional growth.
 To learn more about when to harvest timber, we have an article on the subject here.

 Average Rotation Ages in the United States